ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/README.md

 ## Organization and Reproducibility

-This system was organized as a standalone analysis module so that all post-simulation workflows for the **01_5FWJ_holo** condition could be tracked, documented, and reproduced independently from the other receptor models.
+This system was organized as a standalone analysis module so that all post-simulation workflows for the `01_5FWJ_holo` condition could be tracked, documented, and reproduced independently from the other receptor setups.

 The analysis structure is divided by workflow type rather than by file format alone.
 Each subdirectory contains its own scripts, outputs, and README documentation as needed for reproducibility and downstream interpretation.